goi42/SU-lhcb-MC-gen/README.md

 device (`/data6` by default).
-If you look in `/data6/<your username>/data/mytestjob/100000/` and `/data6/<your username>/log/mytestjob/100000/` after the job completes, you should see the output files from the job (a `.xgen` file in the `data` directory and two `.log`, a `.root`, and a `.xml` file in the `log` directory).
+If you look in `/data6/<your username>/data/mytestjob/100000/` and `/data6/<your username>/log/mytestjob/100000/` after the job completes, you should see the output files from the job.

-Congratulations!
-You've successfully submitted your first jobs!
+Congratulations, you've successfully submitted your first jobs!

+### Submission and Configuration Files
+Running jobs revolves around the use of configuration files.
+These tell `run_stages.py` what to do.
+The easiest way to write them is to use a template (see __Using Templates__ below).
+Once you are confident your configuration file works the way you want it to (see __Testing__ below), you pass it as an argument to either `run_stages.py` or `submit_to_condor.py` (which passes it to `run_scripts.py`).

+You are encouraged to write add your own command-line arguments to your configuration file using the `argparse` module in python.

+> If you add your own command-line arguments, ___make sure they are optional___ (e.g.,
+> have `--` in front of their names) to help avoid potential conflicts with other scripts.

+You can pass your configuration-file arguments to both `run_stages.py` and `submit_to_condor.py`.
+They know how to handle them.

+You can read more about `run_stages.py` and `submit_to_condor.py` in the __Conceptual Framework__ section below.

 ### Using Templates
-Templates are easy-to-edit, almost ready-to-go example scripts.
+Templates are easy-to-edit, almost ready-to-go configuration files.
 They contain edit points enclosed by `<<<<` `>>>>`.
 Simply copy the file to your directory, search for `<<<<` or `>>>>` inside the file, make the appropriate edits, and you're ready to go.
 (Note you will need to overwrite the `<<<<` and `>>>>`&mdash;do not leave them in the